Victoria045/Password-Locker/README.md

-# Password-Locker
+# Password Locker

 # Author
 [Victoria Beryl](https://github.com/Victoria045)

 ## Description
-Password locker is an application that helps in management of passwords and even generates new passwords.
+Password locker is an application that generates new passwords and helps in the management of passwords for various accounts.

 ## Setup/Installation Requirements
 * Open Terminal